 If you’ve ever walked the oral care aisles of any drugstore, you know that there are many different types of mouthwash.
 Some tout their germ-killing abilities, others emphasize their fluoride content, and some claim to whiten teeth while freshening the breath.
-These are all great benefits, but at Chesterfield Smile Designs we remind you to ask yourself, will they help meet your dental health needs?
+These are all great benefits, but at Chesterfield Smile Design we remind you to ask yourself, will they help meet your dental health needs?

 Many individuals wonder if daily mouthwash should be part of their dental routine.
 Brushing and flossing are the two critical habits that have the most significant effect on dental health, so if you’re doing these two things, is mouthwash necessary?